Most Powerful WordPress Localhost Services to Use in 2024

 - Provides the option to set up local WordPress websites manually.

 - It doesn’t let you run multiple types of environments at the same time

 Throughout this section, we’ve only focused on MAMP’s free version.
 However, there’s also a premium option available.
 It starts at $59 for both macOS and Windows.

-- Instantly creates local site, no configuration is needed.
+- Instantly creates local sites, no configuration is needed

 - Multiple CMS sites can be created. (e.g. WordPress, Joomla, Drupal)

-- Three versions available – Portable, lite, and full.
+- Three versions are available – Portable, lite, and full

-- Multiple versions of PHP, MySQL, Apache, can be installed.
+- Multiple versions of PHP, MySQL, and Apache can be installed

 Limitations of Laragon

-- There is no cloning and migration feature
+- There is no cloning or migration feature

-Laragon is a 100% open-source package that means it is completely free to download and use.
+Laragon is a 100% open-source package which means it is completely free to download and use.

 5- Local by Flywheel